-“Very rarely is it like this one simple trick where it’s like, oh, we just need to take the Emoji out of your subject line and everything’s good,” Martinez said.
-“There’s going to be a lot of work on your side, depending on the scale of your problem or how often they’re coming up, but be ready to listen to us and and work with us.”
+“Very rarely is it like this one simple trick where we just need to take the emoji out of your subject line and everything’s good,” Martinez said.
+“There’s going to be a lot of work on your side, depending on the scale of your problem or how often they’re coming up, but be ready to listen to us and work with us.”

 There’s going to be a lot of work on your side, depending on the scale of your problem or how often they’re coming up, but be ready to listen.

 “Ask questions when we give you advice or when we give you something to try,” Gurley said.
 “Don’t just say OK and go do it and just kind of leave it at that.
 It’s not necessarily set it and forget it.
-We want to be very transparent as to not only ‘Hey, this is what we recommend’ but why we’re recommending.
-And if you as the marketer or the sender don’t really understand why we’re doing that, then you’re likely to kind of fall into the same trap again in the future.”
+We want to be very transparent as to not only, ‘Hey, this is what we recommend’ but why we’re recommending it.
+And if you as the marketer or the sender don’t really understand why we’re doing that, then you’re likely to fall into the same trap again in the future.”

 Being proactive always helps

 There are plenty of actions you can take proactively, in conjunction with your deliverability pro, in order to stave off issues before they start.
 Being sure to get out in front of problems is the best way to prevent them from ever becoming a problem in the first place.
 If you work with an expert, they’ll be able to put in a proactive deliverability monitoring program to ensure there’s never a panic.